-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are able to give you a warning about any components that may need to be renewed in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are able to give you a warning about any components that may need to be renewed in the near future or those that are already damaged beyond repair.

 Mobile Maintenance Service in Severnlea are qualified to undertake air conditioning repairs, services and regas on most makes and models.

 A car air conditioning system is composed of four basic parts - a belt driven pump known as a compressor to compress and circulate gas, the condenser to release heat and condense gas to a liquid, a heat exchanger called an evaporator to extract heat from the car and dehumidify refrigerant and an expansion device usually an orifice tube or a thermal expansion valve (TXV), (depending on the kind of air-con system used).